 European Public Finance

-The course aims at introducing the main public finance issues in the European Union.
-Students will learn how the revenues of the Union are generated and how they are spent.
-We will discuss various coordination problems with respect to public debt, taxation and environmental policy.
-Economic policy is discussed with simple models, which highlight central problems.
+The course aims to introduce students to the main issues of public finance in the European Union.
+Students will learn how the Union's revenue is generated and how it is spent.
+We will discuss various coordination problems related to public debt, taxation and environmental policy.
+Economic policy will be discussed using simple models to highlight key problems.

 After completing the course, students will have an insight into the central financial policy areas, institutions and regulations of the EU.
-They will be able to identify and analyse economic policy problems with the help of simple theoretical models.
+They will be able to identify and analyse economic policy problems using theoretical models.

-4. The Europea Debt Crisis and the ESM
+4. The European debt crisis and the ESM

 Prerequisites:

-Students attending this course should have some basic knowledge in microeconomics.
-Note: The course language is English.
+Students attending this course should have some basic knowledge of microeconomics.
+The course is taught in English.

 Literature: